It’s no secret that SMEs are struggling to access credit, thanks to a perfect storm in lending markets.

 We estimate an SME funding gap of over $70B.
-The Hayne Royal Commission, global regulations requiring banks to hold more capital and a slowing economy have all contributed to traditional lenders tightening the purse strings.
+The Hayne Royal Commission, global regulations requiring banks to hold more capital, and a slowing economy, have all contributed to traditional lenders tightening their purse strings.

 Firstly, it helps to understand how credit markets work.
 Over 70 per cent of the debt capital supplied to SMEs comes from regulated banks.
 Banks measure the risk of a commercial loan by assessing the risk of default and the subsequent potential loss.